A. Notice of Nondiscrimination.

 5. Title IX Coordinator will determine the final accommodations to be provided to the complainant, if any.

-6. Sanctions imposed do not take effect until the resolution of any timely appeal.
-However, sanctions may take effect immediately when the continued presence of an individual on campus may threaten the safety of an individual or the campus community, generally.
-Sanctions will continue in effect until such time as the appeal process is exhausted in such cases.
+6. [Sanctions imposed do not take effect until the resolution of any timely appeal.
+However, the College may keep in place or impose interim measures when the continued presence of an individual on campus may threaten the safety of an individual or the campus community, generally.
+These interim measures may continue in effect until such time as the appeal process is exhausted in such cases.]